cloudentity/ce-samples-mtls-demo/sample-nodejs-mtls-aws-oauth-client/oauth-mtls-nodejs-app-aws-api-gtwy-with-cloudentity-oauth-server.md

 On the 'Authorizers' page choose 'Amazon API Gateway'.
 Give the gateway a name, check 'Create and bind services automatically' and choose 'Save'.
 ![name gateway](images/name-gtwy.png)

-After creating the authorize you will be redirected to the quickstart guide.
+After creating the authorizer you will be redirected to the quickstart guide.
 Click 'Download Authorizer'.
 You will upload this to AWS Lambda in a future step.
 ![download gateway](images/download.png)

 Click on the 'Settings' tab.
 Scroll down and copy the Client ID, Client Secret, and Issuer URL.
 You will enter these values as environment variables in your AWS Lamdba function.